benroberts999/ampsci/doc/ampsci_input.md

 * Basic details for each input block are given here.
 * It's generally better to get this info from the code (by setting the `help;` option in any given block), since that will always be up-to-date, while this document may fall out-of-date
+* You can also get this directly from the command-line:
+* `$ ./ampsci -a <BlockName>`
+  * Prints list of available top-level ampsci options (same as --ampsci)
+  * BlockName is optional; if given will print options for given ampsci Block
+  * e.g., `./ampsci -a Basis` will print all available 'Basis' options

 ### Atom